Doing the Schumer Shimmy.

 Look, I’m no prude; Nikki is a smokin’ hot babe with a svelte body built for bangin,’ and I love me some dirty, edgy female comedians (young Amy Schumer, Sarah Silverman, young Joan Rivers, Tiffany Haddish, Chelsea Handler, Janeane Garofalo), but every renowned filthy female comedian has substance behind her sexual observations; Nikki’s problem is not the filth, it’s the lack of thought that has gone into that filth.

 I’m too far out of Nikki’s target audience (i.e. no vagina) to find her shallow jokes funny and, unfortunately for her, I’ve been exposed to GOOD comedy, from the likes of Pryor, Carlin, Hicks, Chappelle, Silverman and Garofalo.
 I’m not even offended at the jokes; they’re just buck-nasty for shock value to her pedestrian Millennial audiences who are just discovering their labial folds look like overstuffed burgers… And we note how the energy level and interest level drops in the few moments Nikki treads outside the realm of lascivious, as she lacks the ability to craft her non-sexual material as compellingly as her filth.
 So she’s dug herself into her own hole.
 (See how I crafted that double-meaning, Nikki?
-But I guess your Cro-Magnon audience doesn’t appreciate anything more intellectual than, “I love getting fucked.”
-It works for you because they’re also so lowbrowed they laugh at that line as if it’s a crafted joke.
-You win, Nikki.
-I could never hope to confront an audience so jejune.)
+But I guess your Cro-Magnon audience is so lowbrow, they regard “I love getting fucked” as a crafted line.)

 It’s ironic that there is so much vitriol directed toward Amy Schumer these days for joke-stealing, and now Nikki is outright stealing Amy’s whole act.